Astronomy Photographer of the Year Captures Rare, Dazzling Comet Photo

 There were more than 3,000 entries from both amateur and professional photographers in 67 different countries.
 It's the 14th year of the contest.
-Finalists include images of the Harvest Moon rising behind Glastonbury Tor in the UK, the lights of the Milky Way mirrored by the highest national highway in the world in Tibet, one of the most detailed amateur-produced maps of the lunar south pole, created in the US, a partial solar eclipse over Italy, and the Southern Pinwheel Galaxy captured in Australia 270 years after its discovery.
+Finalists include images of the harvest moon rising behind Glastonbury Tor in the UK, the lights of the Milky Way mirrored by the highest national highway in the world in Tibet, one of the most detailed amateur-produced maps of the lunar south pole, a partial solar eclipse over Italy, and the Southern Pinwheel Galaxy captured in Australia 270 years after its discovery.

-Winners will be announced on Sept.
-15. The winning images will then be displayed at Britain's National Maritime Museum as well as showcased in an official book.
-Take a look at them below and see if you can predict any winners.
+The winning images will be displayed at Britain's National Maritime Museum and showcased in a book.
+Take a look at them below.